Distinguished Teaching Award

 2. A TWO-PAGE CURRICULUM VITAE

 The judges need a concise presentation of the nominee’s education, teaching experience, other teaching awards, publications, service, and other significant contributions.
-If you choose to, you may summarize this information using a biographical format.
-Please include the nominee’s home and office phone numbers.
+Please include the nominee's email address, personal and office phone numbers.

 3. A LIST OF COURSES THE NOMINEE HAS TAUGHT